 The participants tell the mediator what issues they want to discuss.
 The mediator facilitates a conversation between the participants.
 With the help of a mediator, the participants may clarify the facts, consider the needs, and create ideas for resolution.
 The participants choose what is discussed, and if an agreement is reached, the participants decide what is says.

 Conflict Resolution Skills Training~ Prices vary.
+Business and Organizational Group Rates Available.
 View current offerings, call 320.808.3212 or send a message for details about customizing a conflict resolution skills training for your business or organization.

 You may request a mediation, coaching, peace building classes, or conflict resolution skills training in your location, via online meeting, or at the Bruckner Mediation office at 324 Broadway Street in Alexandria, Minnesota.